 Four to eight hours should be enough time to create your initial canvas.
-If you require more time, then this may be a sign that you haven’t got enough information available and may have to carry out more problem validation and market research.
+If you require more time, then this may be a sign that you haven’t got enough information available and may have to carry out more product discovery.

 Employing a collaborative workshop, and following the process described above creates an initial Product Canvas that allows you to focus on solution validation – building the product with the right user experience and features.
 Make sure you understand the product’s value proposition before you enter the workshop, describe the product holistically at a coarse-grained level, and don’t worry too much about the product details: These will emerge incrementally based on the feedback you gather.